abadid/cmsc424-spring2018/project4/README.md

 #### What to turn in:
 Submit `q4p1.txt` file.

 **Q2 (10pt)**.
-[Query Debugging] For this problem, you are required to switch to `q2db` database (`psql q2db`) where we have already populated the `customers` table with a large dataset.
+[Query Debugging] For this problem, you are required to switch to `q2db` database (`psql q2db`) where we have already populated the `customers` table with a relatively large dataset.
 The `customers` table has the same schema as the one that we had used in Project 1.
 The following query counts the number of customer pairs whose year of birth differ by a year.

 ```
 select count(*)